pytroll/pyresample/docs/source/plot.rst

    >>> tb37v = np.arange(1000)

 But here we go on with the loaded AMSR-2 data.
-Make sure you have an :code:`areas.yaml` file that defines the :code:`ease_sh` area.
-Or see :ref:`the area definition section<area-definitions>` on how to define one.
+Make sure you have an :code:`areas.yaml` file that defines the :code:`ease_sh` area, or see :ref:`the area definition section<area-definitions>` on how to define one.

  >>> from pyresample import load_area, save_quicklook, SwathDefinition